rh0vandir/Schichtplan_sync/calendars/README.md

 - Considered temporary working files (not long-term storage)
 - Excluded from the repo as they hold sensitive info
 - Files are automatically cleaned up after processing
+- To prevent bots from scraping Calendars, restrict access to the Domain with a precise .htaccess

 ## File Format
 - Standard iCalendar (.ics) format